stistrup/rme-gain-kernel-patch/README.md

 Line-IN3 Gain\
 Line-IN4 Gain

-### Info
+---

+### Findings (if you're interested)

+The values are sent as 16 bit messages as per the USB standard, but only 8 bit are relevant.

-Line input gain has a 9db range and is set with 0.5 db incraments (0-18 on the usb bus) Mic has 0-65 db range but has a quite [odd sequence of messages](https://github.com/stistrup/rme-gain-kernel-patch/blob/main/docs/usb%20gain%20messages.txt) which makes more sense in binary.
+Line input gain has a 9db range and is set with 0.5 db incraments, so the range is doubled to 0-18 to accound for the half steps.

+Mic has 0-65 db range but has a quite [odd sequence of messages](https://github.com/stistrup/rme-gain-kernel-patch/blob/main/docs/usb%20gain%20messages.txt) which makes more sense in binary.

-The 3 MSB are "rotating" between 00000000 00100000 and 01000000.
+The 3 highest-order bits are "rotating" between 000xxxxx, 001xxxxx, and 010xxxxx, then back to 000xxxxx.
-And after each rotation the 5 LSB are incramented by 1.
+After each rotation, the 5 lowest-order bits are incremented by 1, xxx00001, xxx00010, xxx00011 etc.

-So first (starting at 0dB)\
+So:\
-00000000\
+0dB = 00000000\
-00100000\
+1dB = 00100000\
-01000000
+2dB = 01000000

 then\
-00000001\
+3dB = 00000001\
-00100001\
+4dB = 00100001\
-01000001
+5dB = 01000001

 and\
-00000010\
+6dB = 00000010\
-00100010\
+7dB = 00100010\
-01000010\
+8dB = 01000010\
 etc.

-My only way to make sense of this is that it's split up like that for "fine" and "coarse" control.
-Where only changing the 5 LSB effectivly incraments 3 dB at time.
+My only way to make sense of this is that it's split up like that for "fine" going by the sequence explained above, and "coarse" control only changing the 5 lowest-order bits, effectivly incraments 3 dB at time.
 Maybe this is how the encoder on the physical device works, who knows.

+There's also an anomaly in the last 3dB.
+The pattern is followed up to 62 dB, then instead of incrementing the 5 lowest-order bits, it keeps incrementing the 3 highest-order bits.
+Starting from 60 dB where this pattern begins:

 There is also an anomoly at the last 3dB.
-The pattern is followed all the way up to 62 db, then instead of incramenting the 5 LSB, it keeps incramenting the 3 MSB:\
+The pattern is followed all the way up to 62 db, then instead of incrementing the 5 lowest-order bits, it keeps incrementing the 3 highest-order bits.
-(starting from 60 where the pattern starts)
+So starting from 60 dB where this pattern begins:

 00010100\
 00110100\